webdriverio-community/wdio-intercept-service/README.md

 ## TypeScript support

-This plugin has provides its own TS types.
+This plugin provides its own TS types.
 Just point your tsconfig to the type extensions like mentioned [here](https://webdriver.io/docs/typescript.html#framework-types):

 ```
 "compilerOptions": {